SCIENTIFIC + HUMANISTIC

 I believe that it is the questions we ask, not the methods we employ, that can positively impact the world.

-I am interested in exploring the relationship between the human mind and machines, and how their differing perspectives can help us better understand the world.
+I am interested in exploring connections between the (maybe) distinct perspectives of human minds and machines.
 To grasp these connections, an interdisciplinary approach is needed to merge computational methods with humanistic inquiries, which can be approached from two directions:

 [☾˚.]
 In the information age where words so often give way to number crunching, how to cogitate the humanistic meaning of data science?

-I am particularly interested in understanding representation and interpretability/explanatory models in both human minds and modern Deep Learning models (such as Large Language Models), and their connections with each other.
-What does it mean to represent or understand something?
-Can computers think?
+I am particularly interested in understanding representation and interpretability/explanatory models in both human minds and neural networks, and their connections with each other.
+What does it mean for the system to genuinely represent something?
+How can we understand the system with faithful yet interpretable explanations?

 I believe that we are better positioned to answer these questions through not only empirical studies but also through philosophical and historical explorations of computation and science.